-Section 64 - Article 4 - Procedures.
-Section 4.11.1 Interpretations is hereby amended to read as follows:
+Section 90 - Article 4 - Procedures.
+The introductory paragraph for Section 4.11.1 Interpretations is hereby amended to read as follows:

-"4.11.1.
-Interpretations.
+"Interpretations.
 Determinations.
 Where there is any uncertainty as to the intent or actual meaning of any provision of this appendix, or as to the intended location of any zoning district boundary shown on the zoning atlas, the town manager shall make an interpretation of said provision or boundary on request of any person.
 In making an interpretation of any zoning district boundary, the town manager shall apply the following standards:"

-Section 65 - Article 4 - Procedures.
-Section 4.12.1 (b) Public hearing hereby amended to retitle the subsection and add section (4) and renumbered as follows:
+Section 91 - Article 4 - Procedures.
+Section 4.12.1 (b) Public hearing is hereby amended to retitle the subsection, add subsection (4), renumber subsections to read as follows: